 Blue and Purple: Nitrogen – up to 60 miles above the Earth’s surface.
 Blue and shades of purple occur rarely and are dependent on very high solar activity.
 When the collisions with nitrogen are so close to Earth the particles glow in a bluish-purple.

 READ MORE: Discover top Reykjavik attractions to visit

 There is no doubt that the Northern Lights are one of the most spectacular sights on Earth.
 Deservedly a natural phenomenon, we may not be able to see them here all that often in the UK, but you can by booking a Northern Lights cruise.
 Pack your camera, some warm clothes and prepare yourself for an unforgettable experience.
-Alternatively, try your luck on a Canada cruise holiday or Norwegian Fjords cruise which will take you to places where the Northern Lights might appear.
+Alternatively, try your luck on a Canada cruise holiday or Greenland cruise which will take you to places where the Northern Lights might appear.

 For more tips, guides, and advice, make sure to visit our blog page.